lixiljp/qemu_docker_on_mac_m1/README.md

 First, download ubuntu server from the [offical download page](https://ubuntu.com/download/server/arm), and save the iso file to `Downloads` folder, you should download the LTS version (20.04 is tested).

-Second, edit `setup.sh` and check the parameters on the top of the script, usually you will want to change `PORT_FORWARD_PARAMS` but you can modify it later from `~/.qemu/ubuntu/startup.sh`.
+Second, edit `setup.sh` and check the parameters on the top of the script, usually you don't have to modify them.

 Now you can run this command to create qemu instance, you will need to install the system yourself and prepare ssh login before continue.